echeran/smile-of-murugan/webbook/chapter17.md

 an enormous role in the development of indigenous cultures.
-On the other hand, we must not forget the immense influence which the work of early Western Indologists had on the intellectual élite of India their editions and translations of ancient Indian texts were often a kind of revelation to the Indians themselves.
+On the other hand, we must not forget the immense influence which the work of early Western Indologists had on the intellectual élite of
+India: their editions and translations of ancient Indian texts were often a kind of revelation to the Indians themselves.
 They brought them better knowledge of their own cultural traditions; and the praise and admiration shown by Westerners aroused in Indians